josaiahsyiem/NLGeo/README.md

 **Ask geographic questions in plain English and get interactive maps in seconds.**

 NLGeo is a geospatial analysis application that lets users explore OpenStreetMap data using natural language instead of GIS software or SQL.
-Enter a question such as **"Which Mumbai wards have the highest flood-exposed population?"** or **"How many pharmacies are there in each Berlin district?"**, and NLGeo retrieves the required data, performs the analysis, and generates an interactive choropleth map.
+Ask questions like **"Which Mumbai wards have the highest flood-exposed population?"** or **"How many pharmacies are there in each Berlin district?"**, and NLGeo retrieves the required data, performs the analysis, validates the results, and generates an interactive choropleth map.

 🎥 **[Demo Video](https://youtu.be/h7c9p2f2qqk)**